Skip to main content

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Financial Planning Practice startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($52,800 median startup cost), South Carolina has comparable costs for a Financial Planning Practice.
+South Carolina is one of the more affordable states for launching a Financial Planning Practice, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($52,800 median startup cost), South Carolina offers lower costs for a Financial Planning Practice.

 StateEst.
 CostLLC Fee